vespene-io/_old_vespene/docs/source/development_setup.rst

     source env/bin/activate

 Future commands you run while this virtualenv is active will automatically use the right python.
-If you start new terminal windows, don't forget to activate the virtualenv, or missing dependnecies will cause errors to pop up.
+If you start new terminal windows, don't forget to activate the virtualenv, or missing dependencies will cause errors to pop up.

 OS X Keychain